We are currently accepting applications for the next academic year.

 Can I finish my pre-requisites once I am enrolled in the program?

-No, all prerequisites must be completed prior to starting professional coursework.
-The content-nojustify of the pre-requisite courses are used as foundational knowledge to the program and students must be able to apply that information from the very beginning of the program.
+No, you must complete all prerequisites prior to starting professional coursework.
+The content of the pre-requisite courses are used as foundational knowledge within the program and students must be able to apply that information from the very beginning of the program.

 I want to go part-time.
 How long will it take to complete the program?

-It takes 10 long semesters and two summer sessions to complete the program part-time; approximately 4 ½ years.
-Students can take two courses a semester and the last year is full-time for Level II fieldwork.
+It takes 10 regular semesters and two summer sessions to complete the program part-time; approximately 4 ½ years.
+Students can take two courses a semester until the last year.
+The last year is full-time for Level II fieldwork.
 All courses are during the day and the number of days on campus varies each semester based on the specific courses.
 Part-time students start in the fall along with all of students.
 A student can go up to full-time after 4 semesters and completion of the entire first year courses.

 If I apply early, can I start classes in the spring semester?